avanesyann/aspnet-learning/Bulky/TIPS.md

 **In short:**

 We put an underscore **by convention** to show “this is not a standalone page, but a helper/shared file.”

+## Creating Tables

+Anything to do with the database is inside `Data\ApplicationDbContext.cs`

+To create a table we create a property of type `DbSet` and do a migration (add-migration).
+After the migration we type `update-database` so that the entity core will check if there are any migrations that have not been applied.
+(EF keeps track of added migrations in the `__EFMigrationsHistory` table)